Rote-Story/Telco_Churn_Analysis/README.md

     > The notebook will download the required datasets automatically when run.

 ## Future Work

-- Build a predictive churn model using logistic regression, random forest, or gradient boosting.

 - Test retention interventions and simulate potential impact on revenue.